MatteoJoliveau/matteojoliveau-website/content/projects/enseada.md

 It leverages scalability by using natively distributed technologies

-The registry itself is written in [Go](https://golang.org), a statically typed and extremely fast programming language very popular in Cloud native applications.
+The registry itself is written in [Rust](https://rust-lang.org), a statically typed and extremely fast programming language built for correctness and safety.

 [CouchDB](https://couchdb.apache.org/) is used as the primary datastore, containing information about repositories, users and access control.
 CouchDB is a web-native database written in Erlang and based on web technologies like HTTP and JSON.

-As far as storage is concerned, both local disks an object storage services are supported altough the latter are strongly recommended for production deployments.
+Packages are can be stored in CouchDB itself, as file attachments, or in distributed object storage services like Amazon S3.
+The latter are recommended for production usage.

 ## Security first